Probabilistic Soundness Guarantees in LLM Reasoning Chains: Experiments

 \subsection{Experiment Details}

 We use a subset of examples for each experiment.
 Experiment results are computed using 5-fold cross-validation.
 For each split, the thresholds are picked for the best Macro-F1 on the validation split, and the final numbers are on the test split, averaged over the 5 folds.
+The standard deviation is reported for the 5 folds.
+Specific packages used can be found in our codebase \url{https://github.com/fallcat/ares}.